orbitofdeceit/orbitofdeceit.github.io/_posts/2015-11-27-uranus-in-the-ascendant.md

 tags: haiku
 ---
 A library you use
-Will prove to have bad Feng Shui
+Turns out to have bad Feng Shui
 Expect an upgrade